 Sell Numismatic Silver Coins

-Very rare and very valuable coins are a special topic and should be treated completely different.
-If you know or if you assume that you own a very rare and very expensive coin, getting this coin graded may be a good start.
-Grading companies don’t only tell you the condition grade of you silver coin.
-They also verify that your coin is authentic and not a counterfeit.
-Fakes became so “good” over the last years that if dealing with coins is not your daily business, identifying those bad guys can be a true challenge.
-PCGS or NGC are the most respected coin grading companies in the US and working with one of those two is highly recommended.
-Coin grading services are not inexpensive so better be sure to submit only quality coins.
+Very rare and very valuable coins are a special topic and should be treated completely differently.
+If you know or assume that you own a very rare and very expensive coin, getting this coin graded may be a good start.
+Grading companies don’t only tell you the condition grade of your silver coin; they also verify that your coin is authentic and not a counterfeit.
+Fakes have become so “good” over the last few years that, if dealing with coins is not your daily business, identifying those bad guys can be a true challenge.
+PCGS or NGC are the most respected coin grading companies in the US, and working with one of these two is highly recommended.
+Coin grading services are not inexpensive, so be sure to submit only quality coins.
 The amount due for grading may outperform the selling proceeds if you submit coins that won’t pay off.

 Some coin dealers are also specialized in rare and numismatic coins.
 They sometimes offer coin consignment with upfront payments to take out some equity.
-Consignment is usually the better deal over selling off your rare silver coins for a quick buck.
-Consignment rates start as little as 10% with the possibility of taking out an upfront payment.
+Consignment is usually the better deal compared to selling off your rare silver coins for a quick buck.
+Consignment rates start at as little as 10% with the possibility of taking out an upfront payment.
 Select your coin dealer carefully.